" "

 Where is my NBN POI?

-Below you’ll find the full list of NBN POIs across the country, split up by state.
-If you’re still confused by where your POI might be, some internet providers offer tools to find which one your traffic goes through.
+Below you’ll find a list of NBN POIs split up by state, as listed by NBN Co.
+Keep in mind that the below list is only a guide and POI locations listed may no longer be current.
+If you’re still confused by where your POI might be, some internet providers offer NBN POI checkers or an NBN POI map to help you find which NBN POI your traffic goes through.

 New South Wales POIs